victorgcramos/decentralized-governance-tcc/definitions.md

 Let's take this quote as the starting point of this work:
 > People do not feel represented -->

+## Representativeness

+According to the definitions above, the representativeness symbolizes the relationship between the representative and the voter.
+The process of having the opinion supported by the representative indicates that the voter *has representativeness*.

+On our example above, it is possible to notice that the actual government (blue) does not satisfy the majority (more dislikes than likes).
+Hence, the population is not feeling represented by the government, so they vote for a new representative to improve the level of satisfaction.

 ## Bibliography
-[1] - tax | Definition of tax in English by Oxford Dictionaries. https://en.oxforddictionaries.com/definition/tax
+[1] - "tax" | definition of tax in English by Oxford Dictionaries. https://en.oxforddictionaries.com/definition/tax